-- child-directed speech, e.g. the mother's use of a range of question types to elicit response - · other uses of "caretaker" speech - theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al. - Alice's developmental stage and linguistic competence there are examples of simple holophrastic speech (nightime) and telegraphic speech (im (3) bath, horrible boys) but also more complex structures (it is (2) ni (.) nightime) - Alice's compound words nightime, aswell - evidence of at least three of Halliday's functions of language: Personal horrible boys: Representational im (3) bath: Interactional james - topic management and agenda-setting - turn-taking in conversation; no evident interruption or overlap.
+- child-directed speech, for example the mother's use of a range of question types to elicit response - other uses of 'caretaker' speech - theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al. - Adam's developmental stage and linguistic competence there are examples of simple holophrastic speech (snipsnip) and telegraphic speech (nana bag, dadda work) - Adam's compound words whathis ¬, snipsnip - evidence of at least three of Halliday's functions of language: Heuristic whathis ⊅; Representational no; Interactional nin nin - · topic management and agenda-setting - turn-taking in conversation, no evident interruption or overlap.